-Gravitational waves are just the same as regular gravity, manifesting as a directional preference for regular matter to be deflected during its usual reconstitution process, using the flux of gravitation.
-However, a gravity wave, believed to have origins in extreme distant events, is a temporary variance in the flux density.
+Gravitational waves are just the same as regular gravitation, manifesting as a directional preference for regular matter to be deflected during its usual reconstitution process, using the flux of gravitation.
+However, a gravitational wave, believed to have origins in extreme distant events, is a temporary variance in the flux density.

 When this flux traverses across a large body, this may locally compress and expand matter within a relatively short length, affecting the distance between mean fermion positions within the body, and its effects should be classically measurable. (a) If we assume flat space, as per our red-shift paper (2014), then an observer distorted in this manner would observe red and blue-shifting of surrounding matter, for the period we are affected by gravitational waves.
 We could pinpoint the source from the (spatial) directional distribution of spectral shift; (b) lengths within rigid structures would fluctuate.

 Measuring it is a statistical calculation of the usual deflections, rather than a straight reading from a field. i.e. you cannot measure it more and more precisely; you'd just find fewer (or no) impulses within a smaller sample length, with regular gravitational interactions as background noise.
 Thus gravitational waves exhibit their own uncertainty relation, between the imparted momentum and the size of the sample.

 The answer might instead lie in finding a fundamental mechanism, with uniformly-defined entities, the simplest algebraic abstraction, and very simple rules.
 From that, we derive the conventional fields statistically from our understanding of their expression from fundamental structures, and with knowledge of the information lost when building such approximations.

 In fig.2, all bosons overlapping the test particle have the same structure.
 Those partitioned as C and E are attributed to the gravitational flux from a nearby massive body.
 A are confined bosons, and B and D are bosons from anonymous vacuum energy.
 Fermions 1 and 2 are assumed to be an example sequence of fermion events within the test particle: respectively a virtual vacuum interaction, and (e.g.) a quark.
 'Charge' is the property of conducting flux through the particle.